akruszewski/gibl/manuscript/chapter2.md

 This allows for the creation of new symbols and is especially important for the creation of macros.

 Recall that S-expressions can be either a symbol or a list.
-Since we discussed evaluation, lists, and symbols in this section, at this point in the book we have covered the core of a Lisp.
+Since we discussed evaluation, lists, and symbols in this section, at this point in the book we have covered what makes the core of a Lisp.

 X> ### Exercise 4
 X>